Paige Claassen Interview: Thoughts on Climbing, Starting a Non Profit and Having a Family

 You recently got married and now split your time between traveling, Colorado and South Africa, what goes into planning a “typical” year juggling it all?

 I’m known for my over planning, but I’m learning that I just have to go with the flow and ease up on some of my OCD scheduling.
-Arjan is in the process of applying for a green card in the US, and I’m working towards permanent residency in South Africa, but the timelines are a bit unpredictable.
+Arjan is in the process of applying for a green card in the US, as he has been here on a J-1 Visa for the time being, but he wants to be allowed permanent residency.
+And I’m working towards permanent residency in South Africa too, but the timelines are a bit unpredictable.
 We don’t know where we’ll need to be 5, 10, 30 years down the road, so we’d like to have the flexibility of living in either, or hopefully both, places.
 We’re so fortunate because we get to split time between two of the coolest places in the world, but it certainly comes with challenges.

 I know when I got married the next question people always asked was “when are you going to have kids?!” … do you envision having a family one day?